-For steel and aluminum hull boats, the following formula can be used to calculate the
+For steel and aluminum boat hulls (or underwater structures) the following formula can be used to calculate the total weight of sacrificial anodes required.

 Anode Weight (lbs) = [(Wetted Surface Area) x (Current Density) x (Immersion)]